Will the Ruling Class Succeed in Sealing Off Social Media Tech from Dissenters Altogether?

 Contracts, terms of service will now be part of your smart refrigerator lease, for instance, that will have morality clauses, of course.

-I admire Gainor for sounding a needed alarm, but I wish he could look deeper below what he imagines is where the problems lie, which, in part, is the power of a few banks now also willing to weaponize their monopolistic advantage for political ends, but this can be more easily overcome than the problem of accessing tech to compete with the Citadelian, when they own all the patents and therefore the licenses, the exclusivity, the power that alone they depend on and alone they will fall on.
+I admire Gainor for sounding a needed alarm, but I wish he could look deeper below what he imagines is where the problems lie, which, in part, is the power of a few banks now also willing to weaponize their monopolistic advantage for political ends.
+This, however, can be more easily overcome than the problem of accessing tech to compete with the Citadelian, when they own all the patents and therefore the licenses, the exclusivity, the power that alone they depend on and alone they will fall on.

 People will hack and destroy to create sovereign space, and we live in a time where technology is on the side of the pirates, if pirates need we be.
 Like the farmers hacking John Deere tractors to win back their sovereignty, so too will the Freedomists of today and tomorrow hack to free people from pay-for-service bonds.